English Teacher (7-12), M.A.

 English (18 credits)

-Students who possess Initial Certification in teaching English or its equivalent must complete the following courses in English: English 7010X and 7011X.
+Students who possess Initial Certification in teaching English or its equivalent must complete the following courses in English: 7010X and 7011X.

 In addition, and with advisement from the chair or graduate deputy of the English Department, students must complete courses in four of the six areas of study listed under the M.A. in English in the Bulletin, as follows: Each of the four courses must come from a different area and students may not take SEED 7507X.